VFM-UDA++: Improving Network Architectures and Data Strategies for Unsupervised Domain Adaptive Semantic Segmentation: Methodology

-The VFM-UDA++ architecture is a ViT encoder pretrained with DINOv2 coupled with ViT-Adapter~\cite{chen2022vitadapter} and the BasicPyramid decoder.
+\PAR{Implementation details:} The VFM-UDA++ architecture is a ViT encoder pretrained with DINOv2 coupled with ViT-Adapter~\cite{chen2022vitadapter} and the BasicPyramid decoder.
 Training uses the AdamW~\cite{loshchilov2018adamw} optimizer, with a linear warm-up learning rate for the first 1,500 iterations, followed by linear decay.
 The decoder learning rate was set at 1.4$\times10^{-4}$, while the encoder used a learning rate of 1.4$\times10^{-5}$ and the DINOv2 pretrained ViT's layers have 0.9 layerwise decay.
-In all experiments, no matter the dataset, the training iterations is 40,000 with a batch size of 8.
+In all experiments, no matter the dataset, the training iteration is 40,000 with a batch size of 8.
 For pseudo-label generation, we use horizontal flip aggregation to minimize pseudo-label noise and the threshold for accepted pseudo-labels is 0.968~\cite{mic_2023,hoyer_daformer_2022}.
 We use image masking with a 0.7 drop rate, the same as in MIC~\cite{mic_2023}.
+Additionally, during training cross-domain mixed sampling (DACS)~\cite{tranheden_dacs_2021} is used to enhance domain robustness, and rare class sampling~\cite{hoyer_daformer_2022} to improve representation of underrepresented categories.